Vegin Vegan Vegun!

 🇯🇵日本語で読む

-Japanese vegan baked candied kabocha (daigaku-kabocha/大学かぼちゃ) from the toaster oven—fluffy, no-fry, and coated in a glossy maple-soy glaze that's impossible to resist.
+Japanese candied kabocha (daigaku-kabocha/大学かぼちゃ) from the toaster oven—fluffy, no-fry, and coated in a glossy maple-soy glaze that's impossible to resist.

 Fluffy toaster oven candied kabocha coated in glossy maple-soy glaze